apiel/isomor/Readme.md

 In `src-isomor` add a folder `server`.
 This folder will be all server side files.
 All this files will be transpilled to be usable from the client.

-> Note: the transpiler doesn't support subfolder for the moment.
+> Note: the transpiler only transpile file in root of `src-isomor/server`. `server` folder can contain subfolder, but they should not be directly linked to the app.

 ```
 cd src-isomor